PaulFreund/ScrollLocker/Readme.md

 ## Features

-* Locks keyboard and mouse with one key
+* Locks/Unlocks keyboard and mouse with only the scroll lock key (between print and pause)
+* The scroll lock key is stateful so you have a light on your keyboard when active
+* ScrollLocker can be killed from everywhere with STRG+ALT+SHIFT+Q
 * Tray icon shows the application is running
-* ScrollLocker can be killed with hotkey (STRG+ALT+SHIFT+Q by default)
 * Keys can be easily customized in code

-## Installation
+## Download and Instalation

+You can either download a [precompiled stanalone .exe](https://github.com/PaulFreund/ScrollLocker/releases) from my Github relases or compile the source code yourself (see additional notes).

-The application does not need to be installed.
-To run it everytime you start the computer just copy or link it in the "Startup" folder of your start menu.
+ScrollLocker doesn't need to be installed, just execute the exe.
+To run it on startup, just copy or link it in the "Startup" folder of your start menu.

-## Notes
+## Additional Notes

 * The project was created with Xamarin Studio with D/DMD2 and the ResourceCompiler installed
 * It is very easy to modify main.d to change the quit or lock(toggle) key